sohamsamal/Fitzi/README.md

-# Fitzi - Bringing Personalized Fitting Rooms to Your Phone (DEPRECATED)
+# Fitzi - Bringing Personalized Fitting Rooms to Your Phone

 (We are now using AI software to enhance the rendering capabilities.
 However, we cannot democratize this code.
 What you see below is a high-level mockup of Fitzi's capabilities and workflow.)